Multilevel Network Item Response Modeling for Discovering Differences Between Innovation and Regular School Systems in

 \section{Conclusion}

-The school innovation program, implemented for the last 9 years in Korea, has been under public scrutiny due to widespread skepticism about its effectiveness.
-Most research on the school innovation program has relied on simple comparison methods and produced mixed results about the programs' effects on students' non-cognitive outcomes, calling for a method and study that can shed new light on the issue.
+The Korean school innovation program, implemented in the last 9 years in Korea, has been under public scrutiny due to widespread skepticism about its effectiveness.
+Most research on the school innovation program has relied on simple comparison methods and produced mixed results about the programs' effects on students' non-cognitive outcomes, calling for a more comprehensive study that can shed new light on the issue.

 Motivated by this need, we proposed a novel analytic approach that allows us to explore differences between the innovation and regular school programs from a fresh angle in terms of their students' non-cognitive outcomes.
-The innovation of the proposed hierarchical network modeling approach lies in that a latent space modeling technique, originally developed for social network data, was adapted to analyze multilevel item response data for the purpose of examining networks (similarities and dissimilarities) of items, students, and schools, not only the item and person parameters.
+The innovation of the proposed multilevel network modeling approach lies in that a latent space modeling technique, originally developed for network data, was adapted to analyze multilevel item response data for the purpose of examining networks (similarities and dissimilarities) of items, students, and schools, in addition to the item and student parameters.